nwrenger/disable-dimensions/README.md

 Allows you to disable dimensions by removing any possible way for players to enter them.
 Each dimension can be separately `enabled` or `disabled`.

-> Perfect for vanilla multiplayer servers where you want to disable further dimensions to prevent players from progressing too fast.
+> Perfect for vanilla and modded multiplayer servers where you want to disable further dimensions to prevent players from progressing too fast.

 ## Configuration